Komla Dumor: Personal life

-In 2001 Dumor married Kwansema Quansah with whom he had three children, Elinam, Elorn and Efika Aruba.
-He was Ewe and his widow is Fante.
+In 2001, Dumor married Kwansema, née Quansah, with whom he had three children: Elinam, Elorn and Efika Aruba.
+He was Ewe Ghanaian and his widow, Kwansame, is Fante Ghanaian.

 Death

-Dumor died on 18 January 2014 in his Hertfordshire, England home after a cardiac arrest, having been on air the day before.
+Dumor died from a heart attack on 18 January 2014 at his home in Rickmansworth, having been on air the day before.
 President of Ghana John Mahama said in a message on Twitter that Dumor was one of Ghana's "finest ambassadors" and "was a broadcaster of exceptional quality and Ghana's gift to the World."

-On 3 February 2014 Komla Dumor's body was flown back to Ghana, where it was received at Kotoka International Airport by a group of family members, friends, government officials, sympathizers and members of the Aflao traditional council, who also performed some traditional rites, since Aflao was his hometown.
+On 3 February 2014, Komla Dumor's body was flown back to Ghana, where it was received at Kotoka International Airport by a group of family members, friends, government officials, sympathizers and members of the Aflao traditional council, who also performed some traditional rites, since Aflao was his hometown.
 Funeral ceremonies for Dumor were held from 21 to 23 February 2014 in Accra.